 Interim Report: a report issued with the primary purpose of providing each Customer with an early indication of performance.

-NMI: the Commonwealth of Australia, as represented by the National Measurement Institute, a Division of the Department of Industry, Innovation and Science.
+NMI: the Commonwealth of Australia, as represented by the National Measurement Institute, a Division of the Department of Industry, Science, Energy and Resources.